-Dr. John Eastman, a leading expert on the U.S. Constitution, was the2020-2021 visiting scholar in conservative thought and policy at CU’s Benson Center for the Study of Western Civilization and a professor at Chapman University.
+Dr. John Eastman, a leading expert on the U.S. Constitution, was the2020-2021 visiting scholar in conservative thought and policy at CU’s Benson Center for the Study of Western Civilization.
+He was also a professor at Chapman University.

-On January 4, 2021, Dr. Eastman met with President Trump and Vice President Pence to discuss options in regards to certifying the electoral college votes.
+On January 4, 2021, Dr. Eastman met with President Trump and Vice President Pence to discuss options as allowed in the Constitution in regard to certifying the electoral college votes.
 (See below for his memo and recommendation.)

 On January 6, 2021, Dr. Eastman spoke at the Trump Rally in Washington DC.
 Later that day, a riot occurred in the Nation’s Capitol.
-Many politicians and media pundits declared it a coup.
-Many who were at the Capitol that day said that it was not a coup.
+Many politicians and media pundits declared it a coup, even though that idea has been debunked.
 A video produced by the New York Times said this was not a coup or an insurrection, but rather the result of individual angry protestors who got out of hand.

 CU Boulder Chancellor Phil DiStefano refused to fire him, citing university policy to not censor or discipline faculty for exercising their right to free speech.

 University officials nonetheless canceled his class.
 On January 21, they also revoked Dr. Eastman’s speaking and outreach duties.